maxant/spring-abstratium-demo/README.md

-# a project for exploring spring boot 2.7
+# a project for exploring the integration of spring boot with abstratium.dev

 ## Setup